 To obtain a police report for a car accident in New Jersey, you can request a copy from the police department that responded to the accident.
 The report typically contains important details such as the date, time, and location of the accident, as well as the names of the involved parties and any witnesses.
 It may also include a narrative description of how the accident occurred and any citations that were issued.
 Having a copy of the police report is crucial when filing a car accident lawsuit, as it serves as valuable evidence to support your case.

 No, the police report does not automatically go to insurance in New Jersey.
 In most cases, it is your responsibility to provide a copy of the police report to the proper insurance company when making a claim.
 This is why it is important to obtain a copy of the police report as soon as possible after the accident.
-Additionally, it is advisable to consult with a car accident attorney who can help you navigate the insurance claim process and ensure your rights are protected.
+Additionally, it is advisable to consult with an NJ car accident attorney who can help you navigate the insurance claim process and ensure your rights are protected.

 No, most New Jersey automobile accident lawsuits do not go to trial.
 Many cases are settled through negotiations between the parties involved and their respective attorneys.
 However, it is important to have skilled legal representation to effectively negotiate on your behalf and ensure that you receive fair compensation for your injuries and damages.
 A car accident attorney will work diligently to build a strong case and seek a favorable settlement, but they are also prepared to represent you in court if necessary.